Highest and Lowest Turnout

 The last Republican to win a statewide race in Johnson County over a Democratic opponent was Secretary of State Mary Jane Odell in 1982.
 State Auditor Richard Johnson won Johnson County in 1998 over opponents from the Reform and Natural Law parties.
 In 2006, State Auditor David Vaudt was unopposed.

 The last Republican elected to a state legislative seat primarily or entirely within Johnson County was Rep. Dale Hibbs (1979-1980), who was elected to one term in 1978 and did not seek re-election.
+However, Republicans have often held seats that include parts of the county.
+Much of rural Johnson County is currently represented by Republican Senator Dawn Driscoll and Representatives Brad Sherman and Heather Hora, but these districts are primarily located in other counties.

 Iowa law requires a political party to win at least 2 percent of the votes for governor or president each general election to earn and keep full political party status.
 The Democrats and Republicans have long had full party status.
+The Libertarians earned full party status in 2022, having previously held full party status from 2016 to 2018.

 In recent decades, two other groups have won enough votes to qualify for full party status.